East Ballina

 East Ballina is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-East Ballina showed cultural diversity levels below average, with 87.3% of its population born in Australia and 91.6% being citizens.
-English was the language spoken at home by 95.6%.
-Christianity was the predominant religion, accounting for 50.8% of East Ballina's population.
+East Ballina, as per data from the 2016 Census, showed cultural diversity levels below average.
+The majority of its population were born in Australia (87.3%), held citizenship (91.6%), and spoke English exclusively at home (95.6%).
+Christianity was the predominant religion, practiced by 50.8% of residents.

 Frequently Asked Questions - Diversity